 Interviewer:Mona what question do you get asked the most from pet owners?
-Interviewee: "How do I get my dog to focus?"
+Mona: "How do I get my dog to focus?"

 Interviewer:You've talked about your passion for distraction training; but, what is your number one passion?
-Interviewee: Working with families and their dog(s) building relationships and helping them define a more enjoyable lifestyle.
+Mona: Working with families and their dog(s) building relationships and helping them define a more enjoyable lifestyle.

 Interviewer: How would you describe your dog training approach?
-Interviewee: There is disagreement in the dog training world regarding best practices.
+Mona: There is disagreement in the dog training world regarding best practices.
 In my humble opinion, I believe in dog training one needs to keep an open mind.
 What works for one dog may not work for the next dog.
-In the past working as a nurse, I observed certain treatment plans worked for one patient; but, did not always work for another.
-There are many variables to take into account to achieve a good patient outcome, as well as, a good dog training outcome.
+In the past, I observed certain treatment plans worked for one patient; but, did not always work for another.
+I believe there are many variables to take into account to achieve a good patient outcome, as well as, a good dog training outcome.
 Thus, I've developed my own style of training over the years incorporating positive, scientific, electronic, relationship-based, and model-rival methods.

 Interviewer:What is your training philosophy?
 Mona: There is a timeless code of ethics associated with nursing namely "do no harm".
 I strive to make sure that every dog in my care has a safe environment in which to ensure the best possible outcome.
 I provide a daily video to each family to show progress in the day's training plan; but, also to let them know their dog is happy and healthy.
 Working with dogs and building relationships with their families is important and fulfilling.
 I love what I do!